mik4el/cc1352-swim-thermo/README.md

 ## Known issues:
 Has a hardware issue that makes the max TX power to be 10dBm caused by poor and non reference design following decoupling capacitor placement and power plane layout.
+Using wrong GPIOs for analog sensing.
+All in all it needs a revision for lots of small thing but at least the proof of concept is done.

 ![alt text](https://github.com/mik4el/cc1352-swim-thermo/raw/master/cc1352v1.JPG)